 A notice of intention to appeal must be lodged within 30 days from the date of the Board's ruling and a statement of the grounds for appeal must be submitted within 15 days of lodging the notice of intention to appeal.
 A taxpayer can appeal against the decision of the Tax Appeals Tribunal to the Court of Appeal of Tanzania.

-st the decision of the venue Appeals Tribunal.
+Dispute resolution procedures are not part of the main VAT legislation but occur under the Tax Administration Act (where resolving with the Revenue Authority) and later through the Tax Revenue Appeals Act (when resolving through quasi-judicial and judicial bodies).